tstrall/aws-knowledge-base/README.md

 ## Design Philosophy

 This repo is built around:

 - Plain-language explanations
 - Real-world architecture insight
 - Minimal fluff, maximum clarity
 - Easy extension as new AWS features are released
-- Support for multi-certification preparation without redundancy
+- Multi-certification prep with minimal redundancy

 ---